Notice

 Secure coding standards

-As there is no other guideline of C-X, we fix any vulnerabilities, exposures, flaw detected by one of our SAST, DAST, Pentesting tools which is higher than "Very Low".
+As there is no other guideline of C-X, we fix any vulnerabilities, exposures, flaws detected by one of our SAST, DAST, pen testing tools which are higher than "Very Low".

 vulnerability level